banner

 Follow Media#

 Essentially, the internet solves the problems of information asymmetry and connection and communication.
-In other words, the emergence and popularization of the internet have completely changed the previously isolated state of traditional industries that could not connect and communicate across regions, times, and industries.
+In other words, the emergence and popularization of the internet have completely changed the previously isolated state of traditional industries that could not connect and communicate across regions, time, and industries.
 This has greatly released the efficiency of enterprises at various stages of the industrial chain, with the changes brought by the internet being a rapid enhancement of communication efficiency.
-This enhancement reconstructs the commercial value chain by eliminating intermediary links.
+This enhancement reconstructs the commercial value chain by eliminating intermediate links.

 Renowned German sociologist Ferdinand Tönnies pointed out in his book "Community and Society" that a community is a group built on natural foundations, constrained by human instincts or habits.
 Blood-related communities, regional communities, and religious communities are the basic forms of communities.
-However, a community is not merely the sum of its parts; it is an organically growing whole.
+However, a community is not merely the sum of its parts; it is an organically integrated whole.

-Entering the internet era, especially the mobile internet era, the connection between people anytime and anywhere through network information technology has become possible, leading to the gradual formation of online communities and groups.
+Entering the internet, especially the mobile internet era, the connection between people anytime and anywhere through network information technology has become possible, leading to the gradual formation of online communities and groups.
 People gather around a common topic or interest, seeking like-minded individuals and a sense of identity and belonging.

 How to present information